 Sarcomatoid mesothelioma survivor Gene Hartline worked as a sheet metal contractor, where he believes he was exposed to asbestos.
 He tells us, “The diagnosis was tough, especially when they said 4-6 months to live.
 But now, with this immunotherapy, I’m not going downhill anymore.
 I’m on the climb back up.
 And that feels good.”

-Sarcomatoid mesothelioma has symptoms of shortness of breath, chest pain and coughing.
+Common symptoms of sarcomatoid mesothelioma include shortness of breath, chest pain and persistent coughing.
 Severe cases can lead to breathing difficulties and a lasting cough.
-Symptoms may take 20 to 60 years to develop.
+Symptoms may take 20 to 60 years to develop after asbestos exposure.

 Symptoms depend on tumor location.
 Sarcomatoid cells are mainly in the lung lining.
 But in sarcomatoid peritoneal cancer, symptoms are different.
 Patients may face bowel issues, pain and swelling in the abdomen.